polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/architecture.md

 - [Executor](/reference/glossary/#executor): The outer node is responsible for selecting the execution environment—WebAssembly or native Rust—for the runtime to use then dispatching calls to the runtime selected.

+Performing these tasks often requires the outer node to query the runtime for information or to provide information to the runtime, which is done by specialized [runtime APIs](/reference/runtime-apis.md).

-## Runtime responsibilities
+### Runtime

-The [runtime](/nain-docs/fundamentals/runtime/) defines the business logic of your blockchain.
-The runtime determines whether transactions are valid or invalid and the runtime is responsible for handling the state changes that occur in response to transactions.
+The runtime determines whether transactions are valid or invalid and is responsible for handling changes to the blockchain's state transition function.

 Because the runtime executes the functions it receives, it controls how transactions are included in blocks and how blocks are returned to the outer node for gossiping or importing to other nodes.
 In essence, the runtime is responsible for handling everything that happens on-chain.
 It is also the core component of the node for building Substrate blockchains.

-### WebAssembly runtime

-The Substrate runtime compiles as a standard Rust binary and to [WebAssembly (Wasm)](/reference/glossary#webassembly-wasm) byte code.
+Substrate runtimes are designed to compile to [WebAssembly (Wasm)](/reference/glossary#webassembly-wasm) byte code.
-The WebAssembly target enables:
+This design decision enables:

 - Support for forkless upgrades.
-- Browser compatibility.
+- Multi-platform compatibility.
 - Runtime validity checking.
 - Validation proofs for relay chain consensus mechanisms.

-### Standard Rust runtime

-Compiling Rust using the standard Rust libraries results in a Rust binary version of the runtime.
-The standard Rust runtime is mainly used in development and testing environments because compiling a standard Rust executable is faster and more efficient than compiling to the WebAssembly target.
-The Rust runtime is also easier to debug because you can use standard Rust libraries that aren't available for debugging WebAssembly targets.

-In theory, you could use the Rust runtime to operate nodes in production.
-However, Substrate nodes always select WebAssembly runtime as the latest available runtime to use as a way to support forkless upgrades.
-After an upgrade, nodes always execute the updated WebAssembly blob that's stored on-chain.

-For more information about building the Substrate runtime, see [Build process](/main-docs/build/build-process/).
+Similar to how the outer node has a way to provide information to the runtime, the runtime uses specialized [host functions](https://paritytech.github.io/substrate/master/sp_io/index.html) to communicate to provide information to the outside world.

 ## Light clients

-Light clients connect to the runtime to enable users to interact with the blockchain through a browser, browser extension, mobile device, and desktop computer.
+Light clients are special nodes designed to connect to a Substrate runtime directly through end-user devices, such as a browser, a browser extension, a mobile device or desktop computer.
-In most cases, a light client connects to the WebAssembly execution environment to read block headers, submit transactions, and view the results of transactions.
+A light client connects to the WebAssembly execution environment to read block headers, submit transactions, and view the results of transactions.
 You can use RPC endpoints with Rust, JavaScript, or other languages to implement a light client.

 ## Where to go next